lars1808/Block-Dodge-Parry-SRD-2/index.md

 - [Itch.io](https://dicegoblingames.itch.io/block-dodge-parry)

 <iframe frameborder="0" src="https://itch.io/embed/1836479?linkback=true" width="552" height="167"><a href="https://dicegoblingames.itch.io/block-dodge-parry">Block, Dodge, Parry - A Levelless, Classless Expansion of Cairn by Dice Goblin Games</a></iframe>

+## More Block, Dodge, Parry
+See https://dicegoblin.blog/ for more of my work, and https://dicegoblin.blog/category/block-dodge-parry/ for any blogposts I deem relevant to Block, Dodge, Parry.